forsaken-threads/diplomatic/documentation/ResponseHandler.md

 **Diplomatic** also provides three simple handlers that will process the raw response in addition to the HTTP status code determination.
 These do pretty much what you would expect. `SimpleJsonArrayHandler` processes a JSON raw response into an associative array.  `SimpleJsonObjectHandler` processes a JSON raw response into a `stdClass` object (unless, of course, the JSON represents an array, in which case you'll get an array).  `SimpleXmlHandler` processes an XML raw response into a `SimpleXMLElement` object.

-But what about situations where the HTTP status code isn't always meaningful.
+But what about situations where the HTTP status code isn't always meaningful?
 Consider [Markit On Demand's Market Data APIs](http://dev.markitondemand.com/MODApis/).
 Their APIs return a serialized `Error` object when a request fails, and it contains a single key, `Message`.
 Otherwise, the response will contain the data that was requested, in the appropriate format (XML, JSON, or JSONP).
 A malformed response (invalid XML, JSON, or JSONP) should only ever occur if something like a network or server error happened or the request itself was malformed.
 Below is one way to implement the abstract methods for a `MarkitOnDemand` *Response Handler* extension (the full example can be found [here](../examples/MarkitOnDemandHandler.php)).

 ```
 <?php